MATCHA-MIT/secsep-octal/README.md

 ### Logic of simplify block var solution
 Overall rule of simplify block var solution:
 1. If current solution is represented by a block var, while the var can be represented by some other single exp sol, then substitute the var with its solution.
-2. If a solution contains a block var which cannot be representedc by other single exp, then keep it to be there.
+2. If a solution contains a block var which cannot be represented by other single exp, then keep it to be there.
 We want to represent as many solutions with single exp as possible.

 ### SingleSubtype.is_sol_resolved
 1. We only allow represent solution of one var (e.g., `x`) with another unresolved solution to break the circular dependency chain between variables.